Qualification(s): Grad Dip Leg Prac/Law, LLB, BA

-Naomi delivers practical, client-centric services and is acutely sensitive to the stressful effects of legal claims on an individual.
+Naomi delivers down-to-earth, practical, client-centric services and is acutely attuned to an individual’s priorities and goals.
 She takes pride in helping people understand complex legal concepts and adopts an agile, goal-oriented approach to achieve optimal outcomes for her clients.
-Naomi is particularly interested in the intersection of technology and the law and the opportunities this creates to facilitate efficient access to justice.
+Naomi is particularly interested in the intersection of technology and the law and how human-centred design can facilitate better access to justice.

 She previously worked in Maurice Blackburn’s Road & Work Injuries team in Ringwood, providing advice on worker’s compensation and transport accident rights.
 She has experience across a diverse range of legal areas including Environmental law and refugee advocacy.